3D Animation (7882.5)

 Band 4 2021 (Commenced After 1 Jan 2021)

 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

-Learning outcomes1. demonstrate an understanding of the concepts and principles of 3D graphics and animation
+1. Demonstrate an understanding of the concepts and principles of 3D graphics and animation;

-5. work in small teams to produce creative 3D materials
+5. Work in small teams to produce creative 3D materials; and

 Graduate attributes1.
 UC graduates are professional - work collaboratively as part of a team, negotiate, and resolve conflict

 1. UC graduates are professional - use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems

 3. UC graduates are lifelong learners - evaluate and adopt new technology

 2. UC graduates are global citizens - make creative use of technology in their learning and professional lives

 Please consult the unit web site for a list of resources by week.
 There is no required text for this unit.